U.S. Educators’ Conscientious Objection Pledge to End Complicity in

 Ngo Nhan (Temple University)

-Nic Francisco (formerly, Portland State University)
+Nic Francisco (former Portland State University)

 Nicholas Mirzoeff (New York University)

-Nichole Shippen (LaGuardia Community College)
+Nichole Shippen (City University of New York LaGuardia Community College)

-Nicole Lopez-Jantzen (Borough of Manhattan Community College)
+Nicole Lopez-Jantzen (City University of New York Borough of Manhattan Community College)

 Nicole Simek (Whitman College)